 In March of this year, the Minister for Planning issued its Ministerial guideline.
 That guideline requires building surveyors to have regard to the type of material to be used as cladding before issuing a building permit.
 If an ACP with a core of more than 30% PE or an EPS is to be used, a building surveyor must not issue a building permit unless and until the Building Appeals Board has first approved the design through a section 160A application.
-Our March Alert provides more details about the guideline.
+Our article Prescribed combustible cladding building permit provides more details about the guideline.

 Accompanying the guideline was a Building Product Safety Alert which warns building professionals about potential fire risks associated with the inappropriate use of:

 - ACPs fabricated with a PE core of above 30%; and

 - rendered expanded polystyrene products when used as wall cladding.